5 simple ways to prioritise user experience on your website

 If you’d like to see how your website stacks up on mobile, Google offers a mobile-friendly test for self-assessment.
 Check it out here.

 Improve Your Page Loading Speed

 Page speed is also a really important part of a user’s experience on desktops.
 If your website takes a long time to load, you’ll be risking losing a lot of traffic.
 Slow loading speed times result in high bounce rates, low engagement, a smaller chance of conversions happening and a decreased likelihood that users will visit your website again.

 Google also offers a tool for assessing your page speed loading times.
 You can try this out here.

-Create a Visual Experience with Great Images
+Create a Visual Experience

-Eye-grabbing images can make a huge difference to user experience.
+Eye-grabbing images can make a huge difference in user experience.
 They make your website more appealing, less ‘word-y’ and increase the time people spend browsing your content.
 Consider incorporating images into your website’s design if you’d like to pay more attention to user experience.

-Add an Onsite Search Function
+Add an On-Site Search Function

 Users should be able to find what they’re looking for on your website.
 If products and services are hard to find, you could be risking losing valuable customers.
 A well-functioning search feature will make it easy for people to find what they’re looking for on your website.
 Onsite search functions do wonders for user experiences.